36th Anniversary of the King’s Accession

 Thousands of people had gathered outside the church and along the surrounding streets to cheer and greet the King and Queen as they left the church and proceeded to the Royal Palace in Madrid.

-Tagged Accession, Anniversary, Juan Carlos I.
+Tagged Accession, Anniversary, Juan Carlos I of Spain.